Parole, India: Geography

 Nagri Parole is located on the right bank of a tributary of the Ravi River called Biju by the locals.
 It has an average elevation of 274 m.
 It is 10 km from Kathua City.
 It is a religious town surrounded by temples of many gods.
 On the one side there is Lord Shiva temple at a distance of 3 km from Nagri in the village Airwan.
 While on the other side this town is blessed by Mata Bala Sundri.
 There is one more religious place called Chhattar Shah where people come to get themselves blessed by Baba Chhattar Shah.
 Every year a lot of people come to these religious places to get blessings.
 Nagri parole is one of the most beautiful tehsils in the Union Territory of Jammu and Kashmir.
 Nagri Parole has its boundary with Fatehpur village of Punjab's Pathankot district.
 Therefore, it is also called a gateway of Jammu and Kashmir.
-There are many places to visit here, so, many people come here and enjoy the beauty of this great town.